 In 2009, the Women’s Fund helped plant a seed that has grown into a nationally recognized program.
-A $150,000 Women’s Fund grant—one of the first the program received—helped leverage local donors and state funds into today’s wildly successful Dos Pueblos Engineering Academy.
+A $150,000 Women’s Fund grant helped leverage local and state funds into today’s wildly successful Dos Pueblos Engineering Academy.

 According to founder Ami Abo-Shaeer, it was a “Venture Capital Bet” on the part of the Woman’s Fund that paid off in a most exciting way.
 Because of our reputation for in-depth vetting and support for quality programs, other donations followed, sufficient to receive a matching grant from the State of California to allow construction of a $6 million, 12,000-square-foot building.